Nickchapman3773/Uranium-Fever/docs/minimumspecs.md

 - **Storage:** SSD required; NVMe SSD recommended, with at least 170GB of free space available.

 :::note
-- Optional [Higher Quality Profiles](https://uraniumfever.net/docs/setupinstructions#-selecting-a-uranium-fever-profile-) are discussed in the [Setup Instructions](https://uraniumfever.net/docs/setupinstructions/) for users with higher-spec systems.
+- Various [performance profiles](https://uraniumfever.net/docs/setupinstructions#-selecting-a-uranium-fever-profile-) are discussed in the [Setup Instructions](https://uraniumfever.net/docs/setupinstructions/) for users with weaker systems.
 :::